 Similar to the slider, curveball and fastball, a changeup is also used to perform a deception towards the hitter.
 However unlike these pitches, the changeup is one of the slowest pitches in baseball.

 Despite this, the arm speed should be kept the same as a fastball because this is what will deceive the hitter (i.e. thinking that you’re throwing a fastball and not a changeup).

 There can be several different grips used for a changeup, with the common feature being that the ball rests further back in the hand, and can lay as far back as the palm.
 In the ‘palm grip’ your four fingers are placed directly on top of the ball and you hold the ball in a tight grip.

 For a ‘circle change grip’, the fingers are also on top of the ball but the thumb and pointer (index) finger come together to make a circle.
 When throwing the ball, it’s important to keep your wrist stiff and pull down your arm (like you’re pulling down a window or lampshade).

 Baseball Pitch Type #4: How-to Throw a Cutter

 This video outlines techniques for a cutter pitch:

-A cutter is a type of fastball that involves slight movement away from the pitcher’s arm-side as it reaches home plate.
+A cutter is a type of fastball that involves a slight movement away from the pitcher’s arm-side as it reaches the home plate.
 It is a deceptive pitch that prevents the hitter from being able to hit the pitch directly.